shaeberling/sdltrs/README.md

 This branch contains the SDL2 version with hardware rendering support.
 Altough *experimental*, it's recommended for newer operating systems ...

-This version is available in Valerio Lupi's fork of the [RetroPie-Setup].
+This version is available in [RetroPie] since version 4.6.6 and Valerio Lupi's fork of [RetroPie-Setup] ...
-It has also been merged to the upstream of [RetroPie] since version 4.6.6 ...

 ## Binaries